sh1v-max/Netflix-GPT/src/Timeline.md

   - added gpt search bar
   - Multi-language feature (a huge feature update)
   - integrate GPT apis (get open ai key)

+  - Memoisation (why calling api all the time if we already have the data)